APCSLowell/Minesweeper/README.md

 Minesweeper
 ==================

 In this assignment you will be recreating the [Microsoft Minesweeper game](http://en.wikipedia.org/wiki/Minesweeper_(video_game)).
 If you are not familiar with minesweeper you should play the game until you are.
 You can find one version at [http://minesweeperonline.com/](http://minesweeperonline.com/).
-You can also try my [slightly easier Minesweeper game](http://simart.github.io/MinesweeperFinished/)
+You can also try my [slightly easier Minesweeper game](http://simart.github.io/MinesweeperFinished/).
+You may find the [2d Arrays](https://drive.google.com/open?id=0Bz2ZkT6qWPYTTU9XSWtPUmNrUnM) PowerPoint slides helpful.

 Install the Guido GUI Library
 --------------------------------